Pat Buchanan: St. Louis Globe-Democrat editorial writer

-Work for the Nixon White House
+Nixon White House

 The next year, he was the first adviser hired by Nixon's presidential campaign; he worked primarily as an opposition researcher.
 The highly partisan speeches Buchanan wrote were consciously aimed at Richard Nixon's dedicated supporters, for which his colleagues soon nicknamed him Mr. Inside.
 Buchanan traveled with Nixon throughout the campaigns of 1966 and 1968.
-He made a tour of Western Europe, Africa and, in the immediate aftermath of the Six-Day War, the Middle East.
+He made tours around Western Europe, Africa, and following the Six-Day War, the Middle East.

 During the course of Nixon's presidency, Buchanan became entrusted on press relations, policy positions, and political strategy.
 Early on during Nixon's presidency, Buchanan worked as a White House assistant and speechwriter for Nixon and Vice President Spiro Agnew.
-Buchanan coined the phrase "Silent Majority," and helped shape the strategy that drew millions of Democrats to Nixon.
+He coined the phrase "Silent Majority," and helped shape the strategy that drew millions of Democrats to Nixon.
 In a 1972 memo, he suggested the White House "should move to re-capture the anti-Establishment tradition or theme in American politics."
 His daily assignments included developing political strategy, publishing the President's Daily News Summary, and preparing briefing books for news conferences.
 He accompanied Nixon on his trip to China in 1972 and the summit in Moscow, Yalta and Minsk in 1974.
 He suggested that Nixon label Democratic opponent George McGovern an extremist and burn the White House tapes.
 Buchanan later argued that Nixon would have survived the Watergate scandal with his reputation intact if he had burnt the tapes.